How to Scrape SoundCloud for AI Training: Step-By-Step Tutorial

 What you need for scraping SoundCloud

-In this tutorial, we’ll be scraping SoundCloud artist names, track titles, and download URLs.
-To do this, we’ll use Node.js scripts powered by Puppeteer and proxy services to help us navigate SoundCloud’s dynamic, JavaScript-heavy interface.
+In this tutorial, we'll be scraping SoundCloud artist names, track titles, and download URLs.
+To do this, we’ll use Node.js scripts powered by Playwright and proxy services to help us navigate SoundCloud’s dynamic, JavaScript-heavy interface.

 Here’s what you’ll need to get started: